angel-vladov/ngx-pattern/README.md

 # Usage

-* You can setup the pattern using a string
+* You can set up the pattern using a string

     ```html
     <input type="text" [(ngModel)]="lowerCaseText" ngxPattern="[a-z]*">
     <input type="text" [(ngModel)]="lowerCaseText" [ngxPattern]="'[a-z]*'">
     ```

-* Or RegEx
+* Or a RegEx

     ```html
     numbersOnly = /^[0-9]*$/;